tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/README.md

 ## Current actions

 Todo:

-* Major:
- * externalize xml package description to the template
- * consider use of Jinja for template description
- * apply Haros on cpp template
-* Minor:
+* insert in package desc added dependencies
- * double check param generation (doc)
+* dbcheck param generation (doc)
 * see how to handle list and map from parameter server
+* retest all packages
- * double check remap for service client
+* remap for service client
+* cpp: change tf for a simple tf example, no action used

+* update: if the requested file is generated, refuse it, and mention the use of winmerge to handle it.

+Done:
+* intensive test maintained content
+* cpp: merge action server and client in unique package
+* cpp: adapt the content of the python example.
+* check the message provided as usage.
+* update model examples in the template package (dynParam)
+* update doc with dynParam
+* add a test for static parameters
+* add auto generated in class not supposed to be touched.
- * check python
+* remove the include files in the python template
+* adjust class name as said here.
+Handle the CamelCase stuff in python
+* remove includeheaders from cpp pattern
+* service client and action client in cpp: move it into passthrough